avinash201199/Scam-alert/CONTRIBUTING.md

 1. By designing the website for this repo.
 2. Add details of new scams in respective folders which is not present in the list.
+3. If the folder is not present related to the scam type then create a new folder.
-3. By improving the structure of the repo.
+4. By improving the structure of the repo.

 ## How to contribute